nemanjant/PROG2900-Bachelor-project-2025/README.md

 ## Conclusions

-- This project investigated whether mouse movement dynamics can be used to detect deception in binary yes/no tasks.
+- This project investigated whether mouse movement dynamics can be used to detect deception in binary "Yes" and "No" tasks.

 - Two types of models were developed and compared:
   - A **Random Forest classifier** using handcrafted features like speed, acceleration, and curvature.